flokuep/immich-carddav-bridge/docs/README.md

 ### Installation & Configuration

 You can either extend your existing `docker-compose.yaml` file for your Immich server or create a separate one for `immich-carddav-bridge`.
 The following instructions are for integrating into an existing Docker Compose setup.
 The separate setup is straightforward.
+Please have a look at [Usage](usage.md) for more configuration options, including having multiple configurations.

 Please ensure that `immich-carddav-bridge` can reach both your Immich instance and your CardDAV server via HTTP(S).